Robbie mostly writes about Skyrim but also occasionally sheds light on the oddities of Microsoft applications such as Excel and Outlook.

 Alternatives to INDEX, MATCH and LARGE

-Before investigating the possibility of using INDEX, MATCH and LARGE in combination, I investigated the possibility of using VLOOKUP.
+Before investigating the possibility of using INDEX, MATCH, and LARGE in combination, I investigated the possibility of using VLOOKUP.

-VLOOKUP is an immensely powerful function, however, it is unable to search a column to the left of the column you are interested in, which is the case in this example.
+VLOOKUP is an immensely powerful function.
+However, it is unable to search a column to the left of the column you are interested in, which is the case in this example.
 Rather than move the data around each time I extract it into this spreadsheet, I discarded VLOOKUP in this instance.

 A pivot table would have worked perfectly in this instance, but not with the MIN and MAX, LARGE and SMALL functions I had already started to use.
 In fact, I already have such a table but I wanted to follow through with these functions.

-We started with the first four functions returning a number (for example the largest number of total hits) and using INDEX and MATCH we were able to return the actual name of that hub to create a dynamic table league table.
+We started with the first four functions returning a number (for example the largest number of total hits) and using INDEX and MATCH we were able to return the actual name of that article to create a dynamic table league table.

 As is often the case in Excel 2007, and why it is such an interesting application to learn and why it is so powerful, is that you can take some seemingly unrelated functions and build something using them that is both powerful and very useful.
 Many thanks for reading and if you have any comments, please feel free to leave them below.